Snehaphilip989/miniproject1/GIT_BasicCommands.md

 ## Pull

-The git pull command is used to fetch and merge remote changes.
+The git pull command is used to fetch and merge remote changes. git pull is a Git command used to update the local version of a repository from a remote.
+It is one of the four commands that prompt network interaction by Git.
+By default, git pull does two things.

+-  Updates the current local working branch (currently checked out branch)

+-  Updates the remote tracking branches for all other branches.

 ![Image of Pull](https://github.com/Snehaphilip989/miniproject1/blob/master/Image/pull.PNG)